Fanman03/AssetManager/README.md

     restart: unless-stopped
 ```
 All that's needed to run the app is an empty MongoDB database named `asset-db` containing a collection named `assets`.

+Once the app connects to your database, it will insert a few example items.
+Feel free to check them out for ideas, or delete them and start from scratch.